 Your personal property.

-If you have a covered loss (i.e. fire, burglary, or vandalism) your renter’s insurance would replace the belongings that were destroyed.
+If you have a covered loss (i.e. fire, burglary, or vandalism) your renter’s insurance can replace the belongings that were destroyed.

 But a quick tip – check and see if the policy has actual cash value coverage or replacement cost coverage.

 Actual Cash Value will only give you the depreciated value of your belongings (their value at the time of the loss.)
-This may not be enough for you to replace your belongings with similar models at today’s prices.
+This may not be enough for you to replace your belongings at today’s prices.

-Replacement cost coverage will allow you to replace your belongings with similar models no matter what their depreciated value is.
+Replacement cost coverage can allow you to replace your belongings at today’s prices.

 So, that’s just something to be aware of when you’re choosing the renter’s insurance that’s right for you.

 You could be found liable if someone gets hurt in your apartment or if you cause property damage.
-Your renter’s insurance would help you cover the expenses you’re obligated to pay.
+Your renter’s insurance can help you cover the expenses you’re obligated to pay.